Delayed Life Insurance Claim Fact Sheet

 How long should a life insurance claim take

-Most valid claims are paid within 30 to 60 days once documentation is complete.
+Most valid life insurance claims are paid within 30 to 60 days once proof of death and required documentation are complete.

-No. Prolonged delays without justification may violate the law.
+No. Prolonged delays without a legitimate explanation or documented investigative activity may violate the law.

 Does a delay mean the claim will be denied

 Not necessarily.
-Many delayed claims are paid once pressure is applied.
+Many delayed claims are ultimately paid once pressure is applied or the insurer is required to justify the delay.

 When should legal help be considered

-If a claim has been delayed beyond 30 to 60 days without a clear reason, legal guidance is often appropriate.
+If a claim has been delayed beyond 30 to 60 days without a clear reason, or if the insurer stops communicating, legal guidance is often appropriate.

 Key Takeaways